-Dogs are incredibly clever creatures and with the right training we can even build real communication between them and us.
+Dogs are incredibly clever creatures, and with the right training we can even build real communication between them and us.
 Chilli and I have our own language – we read and understand each other.
-He lets me know when he needs the toilet, when he’s hungry (and I can ask him which one he wants and he’ll answer me!), when he wants to go to the park, playtime and so much more.
-I can tell him that something will happen later not immediately or that he needs to wait for his dinner.
-He also understands the names of his doggie friends and his human friends and when I tell him who’s coming he prepares for a warm welcome!
+He lets me know when he needs the toilet or when he’s hungry (I can even ask him which one he wants and he’ll answer me!), when he wants to go to the park, have playtime, and so much more.
+I can tell him that something will not happen immediately, but later, or that he needs to wait for his dinner.
+He also understands the names of his doggie friends and his human friends, and when I tell him who’s coming he prepares for a warm welcome!
 He also understands if I tell him that we will meet a certain person somewhere.
-These are just a few examples of how dogs do really “speak” with us and vice versa.
+These are just a few examples of how dogs do really “speak” with us, and vice versa.

 Dog obedience training

 It is simply lovely and I feel it’s absolutely necessary for a dog to learn some basic dog commands.
 We all need to learn how to behave in public and at home, so asking your dog to do something or direct him or her is very important.

 What should your dog learn first?
 Here’s my top dog training commands list:

 - Come – Dog recall, one of the two most important commands for a dog (will explain in a sec)